Birding Basics

 Binoculars give you an opportunity to get memorable views you may never get watching birds from far away.

 Binoculars come in a wide variety of magnifications and lens sizes.
-For those newer to the experience, attending a Detroit Audubon event with a set of binoculars you can borrow is a great way to get a feel for the magnification before you make a purchase.
+For those newer to the experience, attending a Detroit Bird Alliance event with a set of binoculars you can borrow is a great way to get a feel for the magnification before you make a purchase.

 Recommended Binoculars